 After you submit your map, the demographic consultants will generate the population and other demographic details for your proposed map.
-Maps can be viewed on the Draft Maps page or on the Interactive Review Map.
+Maps can be viewed on the Draft Maps page or on the Interactive Review Map tool.

 Once submitted, maps are considered public records.